See Jungle! See Jungle! Go Join Your Gang Yeah, City All Over! Go Ape Crazy!: Cover art

-The album cover photograph, taken by Andy Earl, depicts the band recreating Édouard Manet's Le Déjeuner sur l'herbe.
+The album cover photograph, taken by Andy Earl, depicts the band recreating Édouard Manet's Le Déjeuner sur l'herbe (1863).
 Posing nude was lead singer Annabella Lwin, who was 14 at the time of the album's release.
 The cover caused outrage, and Lwin's mother initiated a Scotland Yard investigation of the picture as child pornography, which led to a different cover being used for US releases.
 When the investigation went nowhere, the image was reused for their follow-up EP The Last of the Mohicans.

-Reception
+Critical reception

 See Jungle!
 See Jungle!
 Go Join Your Gang Yeah, City All Over!
 Go Ape Crazy! was described by Tom Demalon of AllMusic as a mix of new wave and dance music, "with a heavy nod toward percussion."
 V writer Joshua Lyon said that the album saw Bow Wow Wow integrating the "frenetic" drum rhythms of Burundian music into their brand of post-punk and Brazilian-inspired pop.
 It reached No. 26 on the UK Albums Chart and No. 192 on the Billboard 200, and produced Bow Wow Wow's first UK top 10 hit single with "Go Wild in the Country" (which also used Bow Wow Wow's take on Le Déjeuner sur l'herbe on the sleeve).
 "Go Wild in the Country" entered the UK Singles Chart in January 1982, peaking at No. 7, and stayed on the chart for 13 weeks.

 In his retrospective review for AllMusic, Tom Demalon wrote, "The results are mixed and you sometimes have the feeling that you are hearing the same song repeated.
 However, it's difficult not to find yourself drumming your fingers to the frantic beats."
 Trouser Press found that the album showed "artistic growth", noting, "By downplaying the leering football chants, Bow Wow Wow is able to investigate subtler lyrics and rhythms.
 And fueled by drummer Dave Barbarossa, they pack quite a wallop."
 Simon Reynolds, in his book Rip It Up and Start Again, praised the record as "charming and witty and altogether captivating, a pop masterpiece", on which the band "achieved a uniquely ravishing sonic identity."
 In 2016, Vive Le Rock named it one of the 50 greatest new wave albums.